JanCBrammer/biopeaks/paper/paper.md

 + automatic extrema detection (R-peaks in ECG, systolic peaks in PPG, as well as exhalation troughs and inhalation peaks in breathing signals) with signal-specific, sensible defaults
 + automatic state-of-the-art artifact correction for ECG and PPG extrema [@lipponen]
-+ manual editing of extrema (useful in case of poor biosignal quality)
++ manual editing of extrema
 + extraction of instantaneous features: (heart- or breathing-) rate and period, as well as breathing amplitude
 + few steps from raw biosignal to feature extraction
 + does not require knowledge of (biomedical) digital signal processing